Tallawong

 Tallawong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 27 projects that could impact this region.
-Notable ones include Akuna Vista at Nirimba Fields, CASA at Sapphire Estate, Tallawong Station Precinct South, and Landcom Demonstration Precinct, Schofields.
-The following list outlines those most likely to be relevant.
+The performance of an area is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 27 projects that are expected to influence the area.
+Notable projects include Akuna Vista (Nirimba Fields), CASA at Sapphire Estate, Tallawong Station Precinct South, and Landcom Demonstration Precinct, Schofields.
+The following list provides details on those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.